 Why is the BEP needed?

-The standard ISO 10993-1 on the biological evaluation of medical devices emphasizes the need to prepare a structured biological evaluation plan to assess the biological risks associated with the use of a medical device.
-The ultimate goal is to determine whether the risks are acceptable in relation to the device’s clinical benefits.
+Standard ISO 10993-1 on the biological evaluation of medical devices emphasizes the need to prepare a structured biological evaluation plan to assess the biological risks associated with the use of a medical device.
+Similarly, standard ISO 18562-1 on the biological evaluation of devices with a breathing gas pathway explicitly states that "a biological evaluation plan shall be created".1

-The BEP plays an important part in demonstrating that medical devices are compliant with FDA and EU regulations:
+The ultimate goal of the BEP is to determine whether the biological risks are acceptable in relation to the device’s clinical benefits.
+The document also plays an important part in demonstrating that medical devices are compliant with FDA and EU regulations:

-While the Biological Evaluation Plan is not explicitly mentioned in the EU Medical Device Regulation (MDR), the regulation does obligate manufacturers to provide detailed information on their devices’ biocompatibility and the way it has been evaluated.2
+While the Biological Evaluation Plan is not explicitly mentioned in the EU Medical Device Regulation (MDR), the regulation does obligate manufacturers to provide detailed information on their devices’ biocompatibility and the way it has been evaluated.3

 Who can prepare the Biological Evaluation Plan?